DouglasLee001/smt_idl_new_instances/README.md

 The harness folder consists of 15 instances provided by the author of RVPredict, generated when applying RVPredict on the Dacapo benchmark suit.
 Further information can refer to paper:

-Jeff Huang, Patrick O'Neil Meredith, Grigore Rosu Maximal sound predictive race detection with control flow abstraction.
+Jeff Huang, Patrick O'Neil Meredith, Grigore Rosu:
+Maximal sound predictive race detection with control flow abstraction.
 PLDI 2014: 337-348